carlcalderon/demand.js/README.md

 Since demand.js is loading modules, it would be crazy having it self as a module.
 With this said, demand.js may be implemented in any way suitable for your needs.
-You may place the js file and require it or just **copy paste** either the readable or minified version of it into your code.
+You may place the js file wherever you want and require it or just **copy paste** either the readable or minified version of it into your code.

 I suggest you copy paste the code.
-Don't worry about any license, just by me a beer.
+Don't worry about any license, just buy me a beer.

 **Syntax**